smartdevicelink/sdl_evolution/proposals/NNNN-DialNumber_Text.md

 ## Impact on existing code

-It the additional message would be ignored on older headunits
+The additional parameter would be ignored on older headunits, so nothing needs to be done.

 ## Alternatives considered